 Inventories are valued at the lower of cost and net realisable value.
 In estimating the net realisable value of inventories, management considers the inventories' ageing, seasonal trend, current economic conditions, market demand and expectation of future prices.
-COVID-19 pandemic has required management to exercise an increased level of judgement in a period of uncertainty with regard to written down of inventories to their net realisable values.
+COVID-19 pandemic has required management to exercise an increased level of judgement in a period of uncertainty with regards to the write down of inventories to their net realisable values.

-During the financial year, an amount of RM117,405 and RM65,000 (2019: RM56,604 and RM43,863) has been recognised in profit or loss of the Group and of the Company, which represents a write down of inventories to their net realisable values.
+During the financial year, amounts of RM98,314 and RM42,338 (2020: RM117,405 and RM65,000) have been recognised in profit or loss of the Group and of the Company, respectively, which represents a write down of inventories to their net realisable values.